inkandswitch/tiny-essay-editor/README.md

 ## Vendored dependencies

 We are using vendored version for automerge and automerge-repo so we can use experimental features.
 These are checked into the repo as tarballs in the folder `vendor/tarballs`.
 Usually you don't have to worry about this.
-The following steps are only relevant if you want to change the vendored in version of automerge or automerge-repo.

 ### Setup